silviamaggi/smd-com/_posts/2021-03-21-importance-of-sketching-in-ux.md

 ---
-title: "Design, Digested 18: The importance of sketching in UX"
+title: "The importance of sketching in UX"
 last_modified_at: '2021-09-15 18:09:49'
 featured-post: false
 categories: